Skip to main content

 Book a night at one of the following hotels to make your race day logistics easy.
 They’re all within easy driving distance of the bus pick-up and race finish, so you can focus on the important details, like your mile splits!

-The Landing Hotel
+The Desmond Hotel

 Marriott Albany